 Duncker conducted a famous cognitive bias experiment that measured the influence of functional fixedness on our problem-solving abilities.

 He handed the participants a box of thumbtacks, a candle, and matches.
-He then asked them to find a way to attach the lit candle to a wall so that the wax wouldn’t drip on the floor.
-The solution consisted in removing the tacks from the box, tacking the box to the wall, and placing the candle upright in the box.
+He then asked them to find a way to attach the lit candle to a wall so the wax wouldn’t drip on the floor.
+The solution consisted of removing the tacks from the box, tacking the box to the wall, and placing the candle upright in the box.

 Pretty simple, right?